We use your data in accordance with all applicable laws concerning the protection of personal data. This policy will explain the following:

 Any purchases made on our website will be processed by our third party payment processor (Stripe).
 They will handle all your data securely and in line with PCI standards.

 Maintaining your personal information

 We store your personal information for 3 years.
-After this time all personal data will be deleted and any sales data will be anonymised so it cannot be traced back to you.
+After this time all personal data will be deleted.

 If you would like us to remove your data or amend any inaccuracies please contact us using the contact details at the bottom of this policy.